Emmay-Alam/Emmay-Alam/README.md

 I'm also experienced with Git workflow and working in Agile!

-I recently finished a 1000+ hours intense bootcamp at App Academy which is highly selective and immersive where I spent more than 80 hours a week honing my technical skills.
+I recently finished a 1000+ hours intense bootcamp at App Academy, a highly selective and immersive coding bootcamp, where I spent more than 80 hours a week honing my technical skills.

 When not coding, I'm usually doing the following: